Demographics of New Zealand: Total fertility rates by region

+Immigration

 East Polynesians were the first people to reach New Zealand about 1280, followed by the early European explorers, notably James Cook in 1769 who explored New Zealand three times and mapped the coastline.
 Following the Treaty of Waitangi in 1840 when the country became a British colony, immigrants were predominantly from Britain, Ireland and Australia.
 Due to restrictive policies, limitations were placed on non-European immigrants.
 During the gold rush period (1858–1880s) large number of young men came from California and Victoria to New Zealand goldfields.
 Apart from British, there were Irish, Germans, Scandinavians, Italians and many Chinese.
 The Chinese were sent special invitations by the Otago Chamber of Commerce in 1866.
 By 1873 they made up 40 percent of the diggers in Otago and 25 percent of the diggers in Westland.
-From 1900 there was also significant Dutch, Dalmatian, and Italian immigration together with indirect European immigration through Australia, North America, South America and South Africa.
+From 1900 there was also significant Dutch, Croatians, and Italian immigration together with indirect European immigration through Australia, North America, South America and South Africa.
 Following World War II, policies were relaxed and migrant diversity increased.
 In 2008–09, a target of 45,000 migrants was set by the New Zealand Immigration Service (plus a 5,000 tolerance).

 At the 2018 census, 27.4 percent of people counted were not born in New Zealand, up from 25.2 percent in 2013.
 In 2018, over half (50.7 percent) of New Zealand's overseas-born population lived in the Auckland Region, including 70 percent of the country's Pacific Island-born population, 61.5 percent of its Asian-born population, and 52 percent of its Middle Eastern and African- born population.
 In the late 2000s, Asia overtook the British Isles as the largest source of overseas migrants; in 2013 around 32 percent of overseas-born New Zealand residents were born in Asia (mainly China, India, the Philippines and South Korea) compared to 26 percent born in the UK and Ireland.
 The number of fee-paying international students increased sharply in the late 1990s, with more than 20,000 studying in public tertiary institutions in 2002.